springwolf/springwolf.github.io/docs/faq.md

 ## General

-### Is springwolf free?
+### Is Springwolf free?
 What is the license?

-Yes, you can use springwolf for private and commercial purposes as long as you comply to the [Apache License 2.0](https://github.com/springwolf/springwolf-core/blob/master/LICENSE).
+Yes, you can use Springwolf for private and commercial purposes as long as you comply to the [Apache License 2.0](https://github.com/springwolf/springwolf-core/blob/master/LICENSE).

 ## Troubleshooting

-### The springwolf UI is not showing
+### The Springwolf UI is not showing

 When the `springwolf-ui` dependency is added, the ui should be visible at [http://localhost:8080/springwolf/asyncapi-ui.html](http://localhost:8080/springwolf/asyncapi-ui.html).